Marcell Ozuna Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.64 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to give up 79 home runs (one per game), the sixth-fewest in baseball.

-- In his most recent appearance on Wednesday against the Boston Red Sox, the right-hander threw five innings, giving up three earned runs while surrendering six hits.
+- In his last time out on Thursday against the Boston Red Sox, the righty tossed nine scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.